duarte-sardao/SGI-Project/tp1/README.md

 ----
 ## Project information

-- Everything well done(graph, transformations, textures, lights, cameras, materials, interface) and well structured
+- Everything in specifications done (graph, transformations, textures, lights, cameras, materials, interface)
+- Scene with varied elements to show the implementation of the specifications
-- We also done a grid for rectangle normals for a better effect with lights effects
+- We also did turned MyRectangle into a grid of rectangles, so lighting effects (specifically spotlights) would be clearly visible.
 - Scene
   - The scene is composed of a tiled area, with a counter with a sink, oven, a table with a bowl/plate with fruits and a plate with a cake and a triangular stool.
   - [Scene screenshots](https://git.fe.up.pt/sgi-meic/sgi-2022-2023/t02/sgi-t02-g07/-/tree/main/tp1/scenes/screenshots)